LOCATION: Union of Ontario Indians Head Office

 - Must possess valid Ontario Drivers license and be insurable.

 SALARY: Commensurate with experience and education

 APPLICATION DEADLINE: Friday, June 23, 2017 @ 4:30 p.m.
 (Applications received after this date and time will not be considered.)

 Please forward your resume with a cover letter and three employment letters of reference to:

 1 Migizii Miikan, North Bay, ON P1B 8J8

 Phone: (705) 497-9127 / 1-877-702-5200 Fax: (705) 497-9135

 For inquiries regarding this position, please contact Murray Waboose, Education Director at (705) 497-9127 / 1-877-702-5200, ext.
 2322 or by email at email@example.com

 Individuals of First Nation ancestry are encouraged to apply.
 Preference will be given to UOI member First Nation applicants.

-Miigwetch to all applicants, however only those selected for an interview will be contacted.
+Miigwetch to all who apply; however only those selected for an interview will be contacted.